srina1h/perses/kitten/scripts/javascript/README_SEED_VALIDATION.md

   --finding-folder "kitten/temp_testing_campaigns/differential_finding_folder_javascript"
 ```

 This will automatically validate all seeds against all configured engines before adding them to the fuzzing pool.
+No additional configuration is needed.

 ## Implementation Details